ethereum/populus/docs/compiling.rst

     > Wrote compiled assets to: ./build/contracts.json

-    or:
+Outside the project directory use:

-    $ populus -p /path/to/directory compile
+    $ populus -p /path/to/my/project/ compile